bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Pass the ESC signal wires from the port side to the starboard side through the holes by the black screw terminal block.
 This will help with cable routing later.

-3. Use your Phillips head screw driver to connect the ESC power wires to the black screw terminal blocks as shown below.
+3. Feed all black ESC power wires to the port side using the holes near the black power terminal block and feed all red ESC power wires through to the starboard side.
+Connect the power wires to their terminal blocks.
+Make sure to keep the outer screw terminals open, the power wires will get connected there later.
+Using tweezers can help with wire routing and pushing the spades into the screw terminals.

 	<img src="/brov2/cad/brov2-esc-signal-wire-routing.png" class="img-responsive" style="max-width:700px" />